JKN0/PSR70-reverse/readme.md

 - PSR-70 hardware has been reversed far enough to understand the basics, memory and I/O maps.
 - Program ROMs have been read out, disassembled and analyzed.
 - Various test programs have been written and can be run in the PSR-70 hardware using EPROM emulator.
-- Using information gathered in previous steps, decent understanding of the OPQ chip has been gained.
+- Using information gathered in previous steps, decent understanding of the OPQ and RYP4 chips has been gained.
-- Programmers guide V 1.0 for the OPQ has been written (file Guides/OPQ_ProgGuide.pdf).
+- Programmers guide V 1.1 for the OPQ has been written (file Guides/OPQ_ProgGuide.pdf).
-- RYP4 has not yet been analyzed at all.
+- Programmers guide V 1.0 for the RYP4 has been written (file Guides/RYP4_ProgGuide.pdf).

 Main chips in the PSR-70 are:
 - NEC D70008 = Z80-CPU